e-shrdlu/TI-84-calculator-programs/README.md

 ### fake clear
 displays a fake "memory cleared" message on the screen.
 Of course this is all just for fun and neither I nor anyone I know has ever used this to cheat on a test

+### everything else
+honestly I have no idea what half these are, it's been a while